 Digital marketing and the use of social and digital media is a key part of business marketing strategies and practice today.

 The growth of this industry sector has seen a number of jobs advertised for social media experts.
-A survey of over 500 companies carried out by eConsultancy/Experian in early 2012 found businesses were planning on expanding their digital marketing presence and subsequent departments but felt the shortage of skilled workers in this area was preventing them from fully harnessing digital media.
+A survey of over 500 companies carried out by eConsultancy/Experian in early 2012 found businesses planned to expand their digital marketing presence and subsequent departments but felt the shortage of skilled workers in this area was preventing them from fully harnessing digital media.
 Businesses are looking for more digital marketing capability and capacity which is increasing the demand for skilled people in this sector.

 Businesses need the support of a skilled workforce to enable them to make the best use of this new marketing device.

-The framework will contribute to meeting the skills priorities for Digital Wales and works across all nations to ensure the skills of the workforce match those required by business today.
+The framework will contribute to meeting the skills priorities for Digital Wales and works across all nations to ensure the skills of the workforce match those required by businesses today.

 The framework will contribute to meeting skills priorities in Wales by: